Summer Staff

 OFFICE ASSISTANT/CASHIER: Responsible for assisting the Office Administrator and Store Manager in daily camp office and store operations (camper registration/evening & overnight phone calls/canteen and bookstore cashier/camper mail/etc.)

-ACTIVITY LEADER: Responsible for the set up and clean up of all camp games and activities for the youth campers.
+ACTIVITY SPECIALIST: Responsible for the set up and clean up of all camp games and activities for the youth campers.

-CUSTODIAL LEADER: Manage daily cleaning tasks, including supervision of other staff members cleaning tasks
+CUSTODIAL LEADER: Manage daily cleaning tasks, including supervision of other staff members with cleaning tasks

 HEAD COOK: Responsible for ordering, planning, preparing all meals and managing kitchen supplies and staff

-PROGRAM INTERN: Aid the program director with all programming needs both in front and behind the scenes.
+PROGRAM INTERN: Aid the Associate Program Director with all programming needs both in front and behind the scenes.
 Includes leading both campers and staff.

-LEAD COUNSELOR: Includes all counselor responsibilities and also guiding counselors in their roles and reporting to leadership any issues among staff members.
+LEAD COUNSELOR: Includes all counselor responsibilities and also guiding counselors in their roles and reporting to leadership any issues among staff members or campers.
 (1 male lead, 1 female lead)